 The CWG-Stewardship final transition proposal requires the creation of an IFR which is empowered to conduct periodic and special reviews of the IANA functions.
 The CWG-Stewardship proposal contemplates the ability of the community to exercise oversight with respect to ICANN Board decisions on recommendations resulting from an IFR or Special IFR by reviewing and approving those ICANN Board decisions.

-Comment – The CCWG-Accountability draft proposal incorporates the review system defined in the Affirmation of Commitments into ICANN’s Bylaws (Section 9) and references the CWG-Stewardship’s proposal to include the IFR and Special IFR process in the ICANN Bylaws that would operate in a manner analogous to an Affirmation of Commitments review (Paragraphs 589-594).
+The CCWG-Accountability draft proposal incorporates the review system defined in the Affirmation of Commitments into ICANN’s Bylaws (Section 9) and references the CWG-Stewardship’s proposal to include the IFR and Special IFR process in the ICANN Bylaws that would operate in a manner analogous to an Affirmation of Commitments review (Paragraphs 589-594).
 The CCWG-Accountability also proposes that the community be empowered to “[r]econsider/reject Board decisions relating to reviews of the IANA functions” (Paragraph 300).

 [For discussion: We believe that the CCWG-Accountability draft proposal adequately satisfies this CWG-Stewardship requirement.
 The community’s ability to veto ICANN Board decisions on recommendations resulting from an IFR or Special IFR will meet the CWG-Stewardship requirements].
 [Note to CWG: The CCWG proposal contemplates an ability to veto an ICANN Board decision relating to recommendations of an IFR or Special IFR rather than to approve those ICANN Board decisions.
 CWG should discuss this difference in procedure.
 We do not view this difference to be significant because under either an approval or a veto process, the community will have the ability to impact the final decision – either by refusing to approve the item (in an approval process) or by rejecting an ICANN Board decision (in a veto process).]